 - Removing the ward from an abusive living situation

 - Relocating a ward who is abusive to others

 - Forcefully removing a ward from a home that is unsafe

-When granted, an emergency guardianship lasts 6 days.
-If the emergency situation lasts longer than 6 days, the guardian can petition for an extension until a permanent guardian is appointed.
+When granted an emergency guardianship can last up to six months or longer upon a finding of good cause (A.R.S. § 14-5310(I)) The guardian can also petition for an extension until a permanent guardian is appointed.

 Guardianship vs. Conservatorship

 These terms are often used synonymously, but there is actually a significant legal distinction.
 While a guardian has full authority over all of a ward’s affairs, a conservator is limited to assisting with their assets, income, and finances.
 A judge may appoint a conservator rather than a guardian if the ward has proven to be financially incompetent, but is cognizant or rational enough to control their own living situation and medical treatment.

 Advance planning is always the best way to care for an elderly parent.
 As long as your parent is competent and of a sound mind, they can give you access to their legal and financial affairs with a durable power of attorney.
 As the attorney-in-fact, you will have full authority to manage their assets, pay their bills, buy and sell property, and do everything necessary to ensure their needs are provided for.
 With a power of attorney, there’s no need for a court-appointed guardianship, and your parent doesn’t need to cede control over their assets—with this setup, both you and your parent would have access to their assets.

 If your state allows, it’s also a good idea to include healthcare authorization to the power of attorney.
 Some states require a separate document to do this, but there are plenty that allow it as a provision in the primary power of attorney.
 With healthcare authorization, you will serve as your parent’s healthcare proxy, and will have the ability to access their medical files, speak with their doctors, and make important decisions regarding treatment and care.